-History resources are stored centrally in the Resource Area and are organised into topic themes, which are clearly labelled.
-The library contains a good supply of history topic books to support children's individual research, as well as some CGP textbooks, BBC Bitesize and Espresso.
-Teachers have identified the key knowledge that is being taught, as well as the skills that are being developed across each topic, and these are recorded on the 'History - Key Knowledge and Skills Progression Map'.
-These are also explicitly outlined on each topic overview, which also states the key vocabulary for the unit, how the school's context has been considered within the programme of study and the explicit links to the 2014 National Curriculum.
+Planning will be the responsibility of the class teachers and, where needed, support from the subject leader will be available.
+The library contains a good supply of history project books to support children's individual research, as well as some CGP textbooks, BBC Bitesize and Espresso.
+Teachers have identified the key knowledge that is being taught, as well as the skills that are being developed across each project, and these are recorded on the 'History - Key Knowledge and Skills Progression Map'/ Unit Overviews.
+These are also explicitly outlined on each project overview, which also states the key vocabulary for the unit, how the school's context has been considered within the programme of study and the explicit links to the 2014 National Curriculum.
 Cross curricular links are also identified and stated explicitly in planning and will be evidenced through outcomes of work.
+History resources are stored centrally in the Resource Area and are organised into project themes, which are clearly labelled.